- Cancer Information

 - Living well after cancer

 - Survival statistics

-Many doctors are wary of using the term “cure” because undetected cancer cells can remain in the body after treatment, causing the cancer to return.
-Instead they may use the term “five‑year survival rate”.
+Even when there is no evidence of active cancer in the body, many doctors are wary of using the term “cure” because undetected cancer cells can remain in the body after treatment, causing the cancer to return.
+Instead they may talk about the “five-year survival rate”.
 Australia has among the best survival rates for cancer in the world.

 View the Cancer Council NSW editorial policy.